 The projects described in the following sections have, and are, contributing to an enhanced capability to provide integrated user services.
-As noted in the introduction to this document, the ITS Program has been reoriented to reflect the transition to an emphasis on deployment.
+As noted in the introduction to this document, the ITS Program has been reoriented to reflect the transition to an emphasis on integrated deployment.
 Projects retain their identities as research and development, operational tests and deployment/integration (also identified as "other" if initiated prior to June 1998, the date TEA-21 was enacted), but they have been grouped by element in the classification structure consisting of intelligent infrastructure and intelligent vehicles.
 In many cases, projects cut across more than one intelligent infrastructure element such as arterial management system projects which include major traveler information aspects and/or linkages to transit properties.
-The categorization of projects was made with full acknowledgment that some projects might have been categorized differently.
+The categorized differently.
 The Integrated Programs, Metropolitan Model Deployment Initiatives, and several of the Congressionally directed-earmarked-Deployment/Integration projects funded under the ITS Integration Program in TEA-21 inherently encompass multiple infrastructure elements.